-Environment Community Priority Intended public value outcome or impact The conversion of the site to public open space for recreational and cultural purposes, with restoration being the prime focus, would not only protect and enhance the adjacent precious remnant Kensington Bushland but also potentially create an excellent amenity for the Town's community and visitors from the wider community.
-EN4 - Increasing and improving public The conversion of the site to public open space for recreational and cultural purposes, with restoration being the prime focus, would not only protect and enhance the adjacent precious remnant Kensington Bushland but also potentially create an excellent amenity for the Town's community and visitors from the wider community.
+Environment Community Priority Intended public value outcome or impact EN1 - Protecting and enhancing the The conversion of the site to public open space for recreational and natural environment. cultural purposes, with restoration being the prime focus, would not only protect and enhance the adjacent precious remnant Kensington Bushland but also potentially create an excellent amenity for the Town's community and visitors from the wider community.
+EN4 - Increasing and improving public The conversion of the site to public open space for recreational and open spaces cultural purposes, with restoration being the prime focus, would not only protect and enhance the adjacent precious remnant Kensington Bushland but also potentially create an excellent amenity for the Town's community and visitors from the wider community.
 Given the site's size, the Kent St Sand Pit restoration would contribute significantly to the Town's canopy cover.